Victim of Product After a Recall: What Are My Rights?

 - If you can, protect the defective product from the weather.

-- If another person has the product, tell them to keep the product, then make sure to contact an attorney, so steps can be taken to preserve the product.
+- If another person has the product, tell them to keep the product.
+Then, make sure to contact an attorney, to know step by step how to preserve the product.

 - Save all receipts, manuals, or anything else which can help identify the product and where it came from.